Stone Hill Church of Princeton: History

-In 1985 the Rev. Dr. Matthew P. Ristuccia was called as senior pastor.
+In 1985, Matthew P. Ristuccia was called as senior pastor.
 Educated at Phillips Academy and Princeton, he received a degree in Master of Divinity from Grace Theological Seminary and his doctor of ministry from Dallas Theological Seminary.
-The Rev. Ristuccia first joined the church after experiencing an evangelical conversion during his time as an undergraduate at the nearby university.
-On his 25th anniversary as senior pastor he said of his initial introduction to the church that, “At Westerly Road Church, the people who were there wanted to be there.
-The sermon was really relevant and involved understanding the Bible as a text, much like English lit.”
-Pastor Ristuccia also met his wife, Karen, during his time as an undergraduate, their romance as students providing fodder for a piece in a local newspaper in later years.
-Karen now serves as the Academic Dean of the Wilberforce School, providing direction to its mission to provide a distinctly Christian education within a classical framework.
+Ristuccia first joined the church after experiencing an evangelical conversion during his time as an undergraduate at the nearby university.
+Ristuccia also met his wife, Karen, during his time as an undergraduate, their romance as students providing fodder for a piece in a local newspaper in later years.